nodejs/node/doc/api/esm.md

 ##### Approach #2: Isolate State

-The most straightforward `package.json` would be one that defines the separate CommonJS and ES module entry points directly:
+A `package.json` file can define the separate CommonJS and ES module entry points directly:

 <!-- eslint-skip -->
 ```js